 Waste types—from corrosive to flammable to reactive waste—need to be conscientiously segregated and stored in the containers that are appropriate for those waste types.

-Label Hazardous Waste Properly
+05 / Preparing for Transport - Label Hazardous Waste Properly

-- Any relevant EPA waste code.
+Any relevant EPA waste code

-- Accumulation start date of waste.
+Accumulation start date of waste

-Always Pay Attention to Your Waste Containers—Not Just When Transporting
+06 / Maintain Status of Waste Containers—Not Just When Transporting

-Contact Hazardous Waste Disposal Companies for Guidance
+07 / Contact an Experienced Hazardous Waste Disposal Company for Guidance